Menu

 What Will I Learn?

 The management and manipulation of a colony of honey bees over the period of one year.
-How to use the equipment needed to undertake the work needed including the smoker, the hive tool and feeding equipment.
+How to use the equipment required to undertake the hive management tasks, including the smoker, the hive tool, bee brush, varroa board, mouse guard and feeding equipment.
 Also, the maintenance and cleaning of the equipment and hive parts.
-Assembling the frames, fitting the foundation in the frames and spacing the frames in the brood chamber and supers of the hive.
+Assembling the hive frames, fitting the foundation in the frames and spacing the frames in the brood chamber and supers of the hive.
 Harvesting and processing honey.
 The life cycle of the bee bee and swarm prevention and management.

 Pests and diseases of the honeybee together with their prevention and treatment.
 How to avoid and treat stings.
 Health and safety in the apiary.